-Italics are used to show the name of a book, play or film title.
+Italics are used to show a book, play or film title.

-They can also be used in an English text to show that a word is a foreign one: status quo.
+They can also be used to show that a word is not an English word.

 When we are writing direct speech italics can be used to show the way in which the speaker said something.
 The italics emphasise the word.